ALSchwalm/magic-rules-enhancer/README.md

 ```

 This will produce a corresponding `MagicCompRules20240917+.pdf` file.
 Pre-built
-versions of the rules PDF are available in the Releases tab.
+versions of the rules PDF are available under [Releases](https://github.com/ALSchwalm/magic-rules-enhancer/releases).

 How it works
 ------------